-Why should borrowers consider applying for an FHA One-Time Close (OTC) Construction Loan to build a home in 2019?
+Why should borrowers consider applying for an FHA One-Time Close (OTC) Construction Loan to build a home?
 There are several reasons why having a home built for you from the ground up rather than purchasing an existing construction property might be appealing.

 FHA One-Time Close mortgages are construction loans that have a single application and closing date; they require the use of escrow and the borrower can either purchase land to build on or use the land already owned.

 What are the motivations for using an FHA OTC?

 FHA One-Time Close Construction Loans have lower down payment guidelines, equity in the land owned could be used toward the FHA down payment requirement where applicable, and the borrower makes no mortgage payments during the construction phase of the loan.